softwaresaved/NGCMGSoton-2015-06-21/novice/python/motivation.md

 ## Reading, Analysing and Visualising data using Python libraries

 -  What is a library (module) and its usage
--  Reading data from a file into a program
+-  Reading data from a file
--  Numpy Arrays and operations on arrays of data
+-  Numpy arrays and operations on arrays of data
 -  Selecting individual values and subsections of data
 -  Plotting data using matplotlib library